- Fixed vs Variable, Open vs Closed: How Do You Choose?

 - Mortgages for New Canadian Residents

 The mortgage process can be daunting.
-If it’s your first mortgage, you have to decipher all the confusing terms; if you’re renewing or refinancing, you need to figure out what’s changed since the last time.
+If it’s your first time using a Victoria mortgage broker, you have to decipher all the confusing terms; if you’re renewing or refinancing, you need to figure out what’s changed since the last time.
 And after all that, you still need to find a mortgage that lets you live comfortably within your budget and allows you to reach your financial goals at your own pace.
 Our team is here to help you do just that.

 At Auxilium, we believe that your home is more than a roof over your head.
 It’s where friends gather, families are raised, and memories are made.
 While buying a home is a rewarding experience, it’s also an important cornerstone in your financial plan.
 We don’t simply view a mortgage as debt, but rather an overall piece of the monetary puzzle.